SaadAsgharAli/Numpy-Assignments/README.md

 Error was resolved by creating a new txt file then changing its extension to .py

-10 images combined.png is the result of code written under this comment heading: "Just for fun"
+10 images combined.png is the result of code written under this comment heading: "Just for fun".